 Polish language courses

-Polish language courses include: Polish basics, which, among other things, allows you to practice pronunciation and vocabulary and become familiar with basic grammar.
-Polish sequel 2 is suitable for those who have studied Polish for about a year and those who are reviewing the basics and there is a wide range of practice, including speaking, listening and writing tasks.
-The courses also introduce you to Polish culture and interesting travel destinations, and the courses help travelers cope with various situations they may encounter.
+Polish language courses include: Polish Basics Continuation (A1.1), which continues to develop pronunciation and vocabulary, as well as master basic grammar.
+Polish sequel 2 (A1.2) is suitable for those who have studied Polish for about 1,5 years and those who are reviewing the basics and there is a wide range of practice, including speaking, listening and writing tasks.
+The courses also introduce you to Polish culture and interesting travel destinations, and the courses help travelers cope in various situations they may encounter.

 “The environment, atmosphere, and teacher’s patience and eye for the game were top-notch.”